trampgeek/moodle-qtype_coderunner/docs/index.md

        the Ace editor to see a list of available themes.
 Default: textmate.

 If a user uses the ctrl + ',' option to select a theme, this theme will be used in all Ace editor windows within that browser until changed back.
+However, none of the other settings displayed by CTRL + ',' are persisted in this way.

 ### Ace-gapfiller UI